Thank you for presenting at the CRANAplus 36th Conference

 Before the Session

-- Bring a back-up USB to the conference with you and embed any content such as audio or video – i.e. do not link to external files.
+- Bring a back-up USB to the conference with you and Embed any content such as audio or video – don’t link to external files!

 - Please go to the session room at least 15-minutes prior to meet the Session Chair, AV technician and to familiarise yourself with the room and audio-visual setup.

 - Please go to your room 15 minutes prior to the commencement of your session to meet the MC and familiarise yourself with the room

 - Please sit in the front row so that you can move to the lectern promptly at the end of the previous presentation.

 - There will be an AV technician in the room who will assist you and trouble shoot technical issues in the unlikely event these arise